Champaign County Treasurer

 By law, we are required to notify you two ways if you are unable to pay your taxes.
 In October a delinquent notice is sent to you by certified mail and your name and amount due are to be published in the newspaper.
 If there are any unpaid taxes after 4:30pm October 19, 2017, we are required by law to hold a Tax Sale.
 It will be held on October 20, 2017.
 At that time, any unpaid taxes will be "sold" to a tax buyer who will pay them for the taxpayer.
 It is important to note, the property itself is not sold, just the taxes.

 After the tax sale, you will be liable for the amount sold at the tax sale as well as interest at a rate determined the day of the sale.
 Approximately two weeks after the tax sale, you can call the County Clerk at 217-384-3722 to find out how much you owe.
 Within 4 months of the tax sale you will receive a Take Notice from the County Clerk letting you know the amount you owe and when that amount will change.
 To redeem your taxes you pay the County Clerk and the Clerk then pays the tax buyer back.
-If you do not redeem your taxes within 2 1/2 years the tax buyer has the legal right to petition the court for a deed to the property.
+If you do not redeem your taxes before the final redemption period ends the tax buyer has the legal right to petition the court for a deed to the property.

 Listed on the back of each tax bill is a box with contact information for the offices of the County Clerk, Collector, Supervisor of Assessments and Board of Review.
 Also listed is the responsibility each office has for the information on your tax bill.
 Please call the appropriate office with any questions.

 The processing fee is not charged by the County.
 The fees that are charged to the cardholder are given to the vendor that is processing the payment on behalf of the County.
 The fee goes towards the credit card processing fees and the costs of capturing the payment as well as providing a secure site for all of this to take place.